 We had booked for 5 nights and then we were due in Dubrovnik.
 On our return, we found the local green market and 3 supermarkets that were all in walking distance from our apartment, at least we had choice and variety for self-catering.

 Did Budva redeem itself?
 Sunrises, a beach and Stari Grad

 Sometimes, it just takes a night or two to settle into a new location.
 The view from the balcony over the marina was stunning, especially at sunrise as the sun rose to the left of the building.
-The sun set behind us and more concrete buildings blocked this view, but at this time of the night, the harbour was busy with small charter boats returning and the activity more than compensated for the lack of a sunset.
+The sun set behind us and more concrete buildings blocked this view, but at this time of the night, the harbor was busy with small charter boats returning and the action more than compensated for the lack of a sunset.

 Church of St Sava The Anointed

-Constructed during the 12th Century the Church sits proudly on the waters edge of the Stari Grad.
+Constructed during the 12th Century the Church sits proudly on the water’s edge of the Stari Grad.
 When Budva was under the Venetian reign the Church held both Catholic and Orthodox services.
 Recent renovations have uncovered remnants of ancient frescos on the church’s walls.

 Holy Trinity Church

 The Orthodox population of Budva supported by the Bishop of Montenegro requested the construction of the Church after the demise of the Venetian reign during 1797, it was completed in 1804.
 The bell loft contains 3 bells and a dome.